 - Register and add Google AdSense code on your blog.

-- Enable Google AdSense for AMP version.
+- Enable Google AdSense for the AMP version.

 - Do keyword research before publishing a post (use free SEO tools such as KWFinder).